stewartcelani/autodesk-construction-cloud-backup/README.md

 By default, ACCBackup will backup all projects in your account.

-**Update 27/07/2025:**
+**Update 07/08/2025:**
 Since [initial release](https://github.com/stewartcelani/autodesk-construction-cloud-backup/releases) in May 2022 I've been using ACCBackup to run nightly backups of (now) 170~ projects @ 225 GB~ in 8 hours without issues.

 ### New in v1.1.0: Incremental Backup

 ACCBackup now features **incremental backup** which can reduce backup times by up to 95% for unchanged files.
 Instead of re-downloading every file, ACCBackup intelligently:
-- Detects unchanged files by comparing metadata (FileId, VersionNumber, LastModifiedTime, StorageSize)
+- Detects unchanged files by comparing Autodesk API metadata (FileId, VersionNumber, LastModifiedTime, StorageSize)
 - Copies unchanged files from the previous backup instead of downloading
 - Only downloads new or modified files from Autodesk